panoc/pihole-latency-stats/README.md

 ```

+## Understanding the Metrics

+* **Average:** The arithmetic mean.
+Useful, but often skewed by a few slow queries.
+* **Median (P50):** The "Middle" query.
+Represents your typical experience.
+If your cache hit rate is high, this will be near 0ms.
+* **95th Percentile (P95):** The "Realistic Worst Case."
+95% of your queries are faster than this.
+This is the best metric to judge your actual internet speed, ignoring extreme outliers.

 ## Configuration

 Edit the top of the script (`pihole_stats.sh`) to change your latency tiers.
 You can enter them in any order; the script sorts them automatically.